West Baton Rouge Fire Department looking for recruits as they face staff shortages seen nationwide

 The department's nine open positions are paid with benefits, which Browning said should help incentivize people to join the force to help with the staffing issue.

 "A firefighter comes in here making $48,000 a year.
-A firefighter-medic, depending if there is an advanced paramedic or EMT makes up to an incentive of $5,000 a year," Browning said.
+A firefighter-medic, depending if there is an advanced EMT or paramedic makes up to an incentive of $5,000 a year," Browning said.

 The West Baton Rouge Fire Department also said it started running calls for two medic units at the beginning of the year.
 Browning said he hopes to increase that number to three medic units in the next six months.